XpiritBV/ContainerWorkshop-Docs/Lab6-RegistriesClusters.md

 ```
 This command creates a principal that has the Contributor role in the ACR.
 Take a note of the password that is generated in the output.

-> Note: if you cannot create this Service Principal, you can use the admin credentials you used for `docker login` earlier.
+> Note: if you cannot create this service principal, you can use the admin credentials you used for `docker login` earlier.

-Next, you are going to create a secret in the cluster to hold the credentials for this principal.
+Next, you are going to create a secret named `pullkey` in the cluster to hold the credentials for this principal.
 The secret is specific to container registries and allows the manifest deployment to use the credentials to pull images for the Kubernetes services.

 ```
 kubectl create secret docker-registry pullkey --docker-server <your-registry-name>.azurecr.io --docker-email <your-email> --docker-username=<your-principal-appid> --docker-password <generated-password>